aminrigi/Text-Mining/README.md

 Last Update: 2019-01-30

-After few months of text mining for few industry projects, I decided to neatly pack the functions that I used the most into a single place.
+After a few months of text mining for few industry projects, I decided to neatly pack the functions that I used the most into a single place.
 I eventually will update this repository.
 I start with simple text cleaning and tidy text mining and then will add ML-based tools.

 Required packages: